camtheman256/lasa-schedules-data/README.md

 ## Updating the Schedules

 Updating the schedules can be done by editing the two JSON files in this repo.

+If you'd like to edit the schedules JSON in a graphical format, use [LASA Schedules Editor](https://schedules-editor.lasa2019.com).

 GitHub Pages will automatically build and deploy all commits to https://schedules-data.lasa2019.com/, which is where LASA Schedules 3 pulls schedule data from.

 ### `schedule.json`